As corporate philanthropy and marketing stunts converge, who is actually benefiting?

 Regardless, Paving for Pizza has since expanded to all 50 states with Domino’s publicly mapping and branding their progress.
 Some roads are literally stamped with the company’s logo and the slogan, “Oh yes we did.”
 Fast-forward less than two years and these sorts of corporate philanthropy tactics are commonplace: Numerous companies have found ways to promote their product or service alongside some act that ostensibly boosts social welfare, often in places where the government used to carry the load.

 Outdoorsy-themed Busch beer recently offered to plant 100 trees for every person who pilgrimaged to a pop-up shop in the middle of a national forest.
 Its cheap-beer brethren Keystone tackled the affordable housing crisis by giving free rent for a year to 13 customers who could prove their brand loyalty.
 Jimmy Johns offered a free house to someone suffering the indignity of not being within their delivery zones.
-Even Pornhub is in on the act: Its latest initiative encourages people to watch a “dirty porn”—the joke being it’s a couple having sex on a polluted beach—to unlock a donation that funds related cleanup efforts.
+Even Pornhub is in on the act: Its latest initiative encourages people to watch “dirty porn”—the joke being it’s a couple having sex on a polluted beach—to unlock a donation that funds related cleanup efforts.

 Most of these actions have built-in limitations: caps on amount being raised or distributed per promotion.
 They’ll obviously fall short of paving every road—or, in the case of yet another beer company contest, even paying off a single person’s student loan debt, thanks to the relatively paltry prizes.